Leslie Sykes: Career

 Upon graduation, Sykes began her professional career as a journalist.
 One of her first jobs was as a general assignment reporter at the now defunct Los Angeles Herald-Examiner.
-An internship followed at local independent television station (now My Network TV affiliate) KCOP-TV.
-This led to a desk assistant position in the news department at Fox affiliate KTTV.
+An internship followed at local independent television station (now MyNetworkTV owned-and-operated station) KCOP-TV.
+This led to a desk assistant position in the news department at Fox owned-and-operated station KTTV.

 Her big break came when she landed her first on-air job in Hattiesburg, Mississippi at WDAM-TV.
-Not only did she serve as a reporter, she anchored three shows a day and produced a newscast.
+There she served as a reporter, anchored three shows a day, and produced a newscast.
 From there she received her first major market assignment at WVUE-TV in New Orleans, Louisiana.
-In December 1994, Sykes returned to Los Angeles as a general assignment reporter for KABC-TV's "Eyewitness News" program.
+In December 1994, Sykes returned to Los Angeles as a general assignment reporter for KABC-TV's Eyewitness News program.

 In late 1998, Sykes was approached by WBBM-TV in Chicago to become its new top female weekend anchor, replacing Sarah Lucero.
 However, a December 3, 1998 article in the Chicago Sun-Times reported that She had opted "to stay put in L.A."

-In June 1999, Sykes was promoted to co-anchor the weekend edition of the "Eyewitness News".
-In 2009, she was promoted again to co-anchor of the 11am-Noon slot and then joined the team on "Eyewitness News This Morning" as well.
+In June 1999, Sykes was promoted to co-anchor the weekend edition of the Eyewitness News.
+In 2009, she was promoted again to co-anchor of the 11am-Noon slot and then joined the team on Eyewitness News This Morning as well.

+On September 23, 2025, Leslie Sykes signed off from the Eyewitness News desk after more than 30 years with ABC’s Los Angeles affiliate, KABC-TV.